Pitchfork Music Festival

-The Pitchfork Music Festival is an annual summer music festival organized by Pitchfork Media and held in Union Park in Chicago, Illinois.
+Pitchfork Music Festival was an annual music festival in Union Park in Chicago, Illinois, organized by the online magazine Pitchfork.
 Starting in 2011, the festival announced a branch staged in Paris at Grande halle de la Villette.
-The festival, which is normally held over three days (Friday, Saturday and Sunday) in July, focuses primarily on artists and bands from the alternative rock, hip hop, electronic and dance music genres, although it has also ranged into hardcore punk, experimental rock and jazz in its lineups.
-While it started as a showcase for just the "cutting edge", it later took on a broader depth and vision, keeping the cutting-edge focus but also including important artists and acts that have influenced newer performers and artists.
-A branch planned for Berlin at Tempodrom in 2020 was cancelled.
+The festival, which is normally held over three days (Friday, Saturday, and Sunday) in July, focuses primarily on artists and bands from the alternative rock, hip hop, electronic and dance music genres, although it has also ranged into hardcore punk, experimental rock and jazz in its lineups.
+A festival planned for Berlin at Tempodrom in 2020 was cancelled.

-In addition to music, the Pitchfork Festival also includes food, beverages, art, and gig posters from local, regional, and national vendors.
-The Pitchfork Festival also hosts a record fair that is organized and managed by CHIRP Radio, a Chicago community radio station.
+In addition to music, Pitchfork Festival also includes food, beverages, art, and gig posters from local, regional, and national vendors.
+In November 2024, Condé Nast announced that the Chicago Pitchfork Music Festival was permanently closing, though the fate of the Paris branch is unclear.

 Chicago

+Pitchfork Festival in Chicago annually hosted a record fair that is organized and managed by CHIRP Radio, a Chicago community radio station.

+2024

+The 2024 festival was held on July 19–21 at Union Park in Chicago.
+The headliners were Jamie xx, Alanis Morissette, and Black Pumas.
+In November 2024, Pitchfork announced that the Chicago Pitchfork Music Festival was permanently closing, but that it would "continue to produce events" in the future.

+2023

+The 2023 festival was held on July 21–23 at Union Park in Chicago.
+The headliners were the Smile, Big Thief, and Bon Iver.

 2022

 The 2022 festival was held on July 15–17 at Union Park in Chicago.
-The headliners were The National, Mitski and The Roots.
+The headliners were the National, Mitski and The Roots.